Locate a grave MUSEUM OF THE FALLEN

 ArmeroArmero, Tolima

-Disaster A Colombian market town of 29,000, buried in the dark by walls of volcanic mud moving at 50 km/h; three-quarters of its people were dead before dawn on 14 November 1985.
+Disaster A Colombian market town of 29,000, buried in the dark by walls of volcanic mud — lahars from the Nevado del Ruiz eruption moving at 50 km/h; three-quarters of its people were dead before dawn on 14 November 1985.

 1985 CE b.
 1895 CE · 90 years

-Overreach The world's first communist superpower, dissolved by a stroke of the pen after 69 years and a failed coup.
+Overreach The world's first communist superpower, born by treaty in 1922 and dissolved by Mikhail Gorbachev's stroke of the pen in December 1991 — 69 years undone by a failed coup.

 1991 CE b.
 1922 CE · 69 years